NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 There are several outputs.
 Save and commit `submission/code-stats.csv` from the autograder to your repo as `submission/reference-code-stats.csv`.
 This is a comma-seperated-values (CSV) file with some information about how the program ran.

-Don't worry about the points reported on Gradescope.
+Don't worry about the points reported on Gradescope by the autograder.
 We are only using the autograder to gather the data in `code-stats.csv`.

 ## Turn in Your Work